givasile/effector/docs/docs/01_global_effect_intro.md

 ![Feature effect plot](./tutorials/03_bike_sharing_dataset_files/03_bike_sharing_dataset_17_0.png)

 Both methods show that there is high-variance in the instance-level effects;
-this means that the effect of feature $hour$ varies significantly across different instances.
+this means that the effect of feature $\mathtt{hour}$ varies significantly across different instances.
-This is expressed illustration with the $\pm$ shaded area around the average effect, which is the solid line in the plot.

 Moreover, PDP-ICE analysis provides precise insights into the distinct patterns:

-- There is one cluster, that behaves as previously described.
+- There is one cluster, that behaves as described above.
 - There is a second cluster that behaves differently, with a rise starting at 9:00 AM, a peak at 12:00 AM and a decline at 6:00 PM.

 ???+ attention "We have an answer"

      Great!
-We have a clear answer.
+We have a clear answer on the question raised by Action 2.
      The issue does not lie with the model itself; instead, it's the global explanation that has concealed the two distinct patterns by averaging them out.

 ???+ danger "Don't rush to conclusions"